flintstone1409/scripts/jetson-nano/README.md

 After building, the encoder can be used by using 'h264_nvmpi' as the codec.

 Please note that this ffmpeg patch is not officially supported by NVIDIA (as far as I know) and might cause some problems from time to time, although it works pretty good in general.
+There is a fork by [Keylost](https://github.com/Keylost/jetson-ffmpeg), that also supports newer versions of ffmpeg.

 ## Scripts in this folder